ClickAndMortar/GoPubSub/README.md

   -
     name: my-other-topic
     subscription: my-other-subscription
+    payloads:
+      -
+        name: hello
+        payload: |
+          {"hello": "world"}
+      -
+        name: hello-again
+        payload: |
+          {"hello": "world again"}
+  -
+    name: my-last-topic
 ```

 Note that all non-existant topic or subscription will be created.
+If no subscription is given for a topic, it will be created as `sub-<topic-name>`.

 ## Usage